-| In 1968 Congress made FEMA responsible for the creation of flood maps nationwide.
+In 1968, Congress made FEMA responsible for the creation of flood maps nationwide.
 These maps are used to regulate development by local jurisdictions and to assess flood risk by property owners, insurance companies and lenders.
-Our currently adopted maps are based upon the maps FEMA original created.
-As part of this mapping effort FEMA performed detailed hydrological studies for the Willamette and Amazon rivers.
+Our currently adopted maps are based upon the maps FEMA originally created.
+As part of this mapping effort, FEMA performed detailed hydrological studies for the Willamette River and Amazon Channel.
 Other flooding sources in our area used approximate methods to determine the floodplain boundary.

 Flood Related Documents

 The City of Eugene provides free information regarding flood hazards for specific sites within the community and can answer many of your flood-related questions.
 Staff can assist with flood protection and mitigation design questions and with local flooding concerns.
 And we can make site visits.